tipa12/unikernel-BDSProj/README.md

 6. run `./do-httpreply run` to start the unikernel.
 This will also create the necessary networking
 7. test the unikernel with `echo "PING" | nc 172.44.0.2 8123`

+## Setup

+Build the image: `docker build --build-arg GITHUB_TOKEN=<token> -t bdspro .`

+Run the image: `docker run -it --rm bdspro`

+Run the image with this directory mounted: `docker run -it --rm -v $(pwd):/usr/src/unikraft/apps/app-bdspro bdspro`

+Build the unikernel using Kraftkit:

+   1. Navigate to the unikernel source directory
+   2. Build the application: `kraft build`
+   3. Run the application: `kraft run`